onion0905/CRC/README.md

 CRC exhibition

+## Usage
-To execute the main.py file, please install the pygame packge first.
+To execute the main.py file, please install the some packge first.
-Type the following command in your terminal to install pygame if you haven't installed pygame.
+Type the following command in your terminal to install the packages if you haven't installed them.
 ```
 pip3 install pygame
+pip install ffpyplayer
+pip install pymediainfo
 ```
-All you need to do is execute the `main.py`.
-The executable version will be published someday.
 Enjoy the game!
-## Usage
+## How to Play
 Keyboard A and D to move the character, while the mouse is used to confirm any execution.
+Please ensure that you are using English Keymap!